Esemega/working-with-imports/README.md

 # working-with-imports
-Repo to work with imports usign CommonJS and ES6
+Repo to work with imports using script tags from index.html, the object window, the library CommonJS and ES6.